Where to stay outside of Yosemite National Park.

 Mammoth Lakes

-Mammoth Lakes, along with June Lake, is one of Mono County’s most popular destinations.
+Mammoth Lakes, along with June Lake, are Mono County’s most popular destinations.
 These two mountain resort towns, just 20 miles apart, cater to outdoor enthusiasts year-round.

 In winter, they draw skiers and snowboarders, while summer brings fishermen and hikers.